The Best Restaurants in the Eastern Townships

 Granby

-Restaurant Auguste
+Auguste Restaurant

 Established on Wellington Street, Auguste is one of Sherbrooke’s best restaurants, and serves traditional local cuisine in a lively atmosphere.
 From Wednesday to Saturday, the establishment welcomes its faithful clientele in a spacious dining room, in the centre of which is a large open kitchen where you can see the fine team at work.
 The restaurant owes its success to its consistent quality, its friendly staff, and its warm atmosphere, not to mention certain dishes on the menu that have become staples over the years, such as the reverse poutine, the Brome Lake duck breast and the beef tartare.